SherG/cool-iron/blog/optimize-images-cloudinary.md

 #### The Browser Compatability Problem — Solved
 <a href="https://developers.google.com/speed/webp/" target="blank">WebP</a> was developed by Google.
 It loads extremely fast, but is <a href="https://caniuse.com/#search=webp" target="blank">not supported by all browsers</a>.

-For example, it's not compatible with Safari, iOS Safari, BlackBerry Browser, or IE Mobile. <em>If all of your website images were WebP images, visitors coming to your website using one of these other browsers would see blank spaces where the images were supposed to be.</em>
+[<em>Update: WebP is now compatible with Safari - but only on version 14, which launched in Sept.
+2020</em>.]For example, it's not compatible with Safari, iOS Safari, BlackBerry Browser, or IE Mobile. <em>If all of your website images were WebP images, visitors coming to your website using one of these other browsers would see blank spaces where the images were supposed to be.</em>

 In addition, formats like <a href="https://caniuse.com/#feat=jpegxr" target="blank">JPEG XR</a> are only supported by Microsoft's Internet Explorer and Edge browsers.